Creating a Workflow

 Step 7: Set Workflow Options

-Listen on updates from Import - If checked, the system will listen for updates on objects of the type specified by the validity of the workflow and take action as needed.
+Listen on updates from Import - When checked, the system identifies updates on objects of the type specified by the validity of the workflow and takes action as needed.
 Specifically, an object can be transitioned from one state to another upon update of the object via import.
-This is especially useful when completion of a workflow requires information from another source system.
-As soon as that information is received, the task can be automatically sent to the next state in the workflow.
-This function is only available for assets, classifications, entities, and products and requires additional configuration to enable.
-Complete configuration is described in the Triggering Workflow Events from Imports section of the Advanced Workflows Topics documentation here.
+This function is only available for assets, classifications, entities, and products, and requires additional configuration to enable.
+Complete configuration is described in the Triggering Workflow Events from Imports topic.

-Use executing user's write privileges - Option related to the execution of business rules in the workflow.
-If selected, a user triggering the execution of a business rule will be prevented from making any changes or accessing any data in the system via the business rule that they are not normally privileged to.
-For example, if the user is not privileged to change a certain attribute value on an object, and the business action is configured to make such a change, a privilege exception will be thrown and the action will not be carried out.
-Caution should be used with this option as it can prevent desired business rules from being carried out and/or result in errors that the business rule should be written to handle gracefully.
-If the option is not checked, business rule are run with full access to carry out all indicated rules.
+Use executing user's write privileges - This option is related to the execution of business rules in the workflow.
+When checked, a user that triggers the execution of a business rule is prevented from making any changes or accessing any data in the system via the business rule that they are not normally privileged to.
+When not checked, business rules are run with full access.

 Important: If users will be working with tasks within the workbench (rather than Web UI), views and mappings should also be configured following creation of the workflow.
 The configuration of views and mappings enables the administrator to control user access to specific workflow states and to establish the order in which views appear to the user on the STEP Workflow navigator tab.
 Instructions for this configuration are available in the Views and Mappings for Workflows section of the Workflows documentation.

-Duplicate a Workflow
+Duplicate an Existing Workflow